secondary-smiles/Diary/README.md

 Usage: diary <COMMAND>

 Commands:
-  add    Add a new snippet to today's entry [aliases: a] view   View an entry from today or in the past [aliases: v] build  Convert a diary entry to HTML [aliases: b] help   Print this message or the help of the given subcommand(s)
+  add     Add a new snippet to today's entry [aliases: a] view    View an entry from today or in the past [aliases: v] build   Convert a diary entry to HTML [aliases: b] edit    Edit a diary entry [aliases: e] remove  Remove a diary entry [aliases: r] help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help